Roohi (2021 film): Plot

 Bhawra finds out from an old woman that the 'Mudiyapairi' has to be tricked into marrying a man who is already married, which makes her the mistress and forces her to leave the body she is possessing.
-The old woman had been possessed before by the same witch, and had exorcised the spirit, but not before the enraged spirit killed her supposed husband.
-The henchmen are attacked by Afza (one is murdered and the other injured), so Bhawra, Roohi, and Kattanni leave for a village called Chimmattipur, where Bhawra marries a dog for him to trick the witch.
-However, the villagers chastise him for bringing a witch to their sacred village.
+The old woman had been possessed before by the same witch and had exorcised the spirit, but not before the enraged spirit killed her supposed husband.
+The henchmen were attacked by Afza (one was murdered and the other injured), so Bhawra, Roohi, and Kattanni leave for a village called Chimmattipur, where Bhawra marries a dog to trick the witch.
+However, the villagers chastise him for bringing a witch into their sacred village.
 Guniya Bhai arrives to take revenge but realizes that Afza has to get married in less than a day.
-Eager to rebuild his reputation, Guniya Bhai tells Afza she can marry the guy who had given the contract to marry Roohi.
+Eager to rebuild his reputation, Guniya Bhai tells Afza she can marry the guy who had given the contract to abduct Roohi.

 Bhawra and Kattanni arrive at the wedding; Kattanni, decked in Bhawra's wedding attire, convinces Afza to marry him.
 They are interrupted by the old lady, who tells Afza the marriage is a fraud, and deceives her into believing by showing her the video of the dog wedding.
-She gets confused seeing Bhawra in the groom's attire and mistaking him to be Kattanni.
-An enraged Afza commands Bhawra to marry him but is stopped by Roohi.
-Roohi then decides to marry Afza herself, thereby embracing the strength Afza had given her rather than treat her as an enemy.
+She gets confused seeing Bhawra in the groom's attire and mistakes him for Kattanni.
+An enraged Afza commands Bhawra to marry him, but is stopped by Roohi.
+Roohi then decides to marry Afza herself, thereby embracing the strength Afza had given her rather than treating her as an enemy.

 Roohi and Afza accept each other and leave Bhawra and Kattanni behind.
-When the police arrive with Roohi's father, they are told by the old woman that Roohi has run away with herself, but the old woman disappears, indicating that she might have been helping Afza all along as she herself had married “Mudiyapairi” in the past.
+When the police arrive with Roohi's father, they are told by the old woman that Roohi has run away with herself, but the old woman disappears, indicating that she might have been helping Afza all along, as she herself had married “Mudiyapairi” in the past.